technofocus-pte/cpltextndregionaldepth/Lab 3B/Lab3B.md

 4. Click on + symbol to add a node after any existing node, select **call an action** and then **Create a flow**.

-**Note:** This action will not add anything here but will only open the flow creation page on Power Automate with the proper template.
+    >[!Note] **Note:** This action will not add anything here but will only open the flow creation page on Power Automate with the proper template.

     ![](./media/image3.png)